VANatHeritage/ConSiteTools/README.md

 # ConSite Toolbox
-ArcGIS toolbox and associated scripts for automated delineation of Virginia Natural Heritage Conservation Sites.
-Additional tools for prioritization.
+ArcGIS toolbox and associated scripts for automated delineation of Virginia Natural Heritage Conservation Sites, with additional tools for prioritization.

+## Getting started:
+This toolbox works best with ArcGIS Pro version 3+, though it may work with earlier versions.
+To use:
+1. Download this repository (Code -> Download Zip).
+Unzip the contents to a new folder.
+2. In ArcGIS Pro, go to the **Catalog** pane.
+Under **Project**, right click on **Toolboxes->Add Toolbox**, and select `ConSite-Tools.pyt` from the downloaded repository

 ### Toolbox Version Notes (notes last updated by D. Bucklin, 2023-03-01):